ctools/ctools/doc/source/reference_manual/cttsmap.rst

 cttsmap
 =======

-Generate a Test Statistic map.
+Generate a Test Statistic (TS) map.

 Synopsis
 --------

-This tool generates a Test Statistic map.
+This tool generates a Test Statistic (TS) map for a specific source model. cttsmap works for point, radial and elliptical source models.
+The tool displaces the specified source on a grid of sky directions and computes for each direction the TS value for the model.
+The TS value is defined as twice the difference between the log-likelihood obtained for the full model (including the specified source) and the log-likelihood obtained for a model that excludes the specified source.
+The square-root of the TS values corresponds roughly to the pre-trial detection signifiance of the source (in Gaussian sigma).

+cttsmap generates a FITS file comprising a sky map of TS values followed by one extension per free parameter that contains sky maps of the fitted parameter values.

 General parameters